Johor Bahru: Leisure and conservation areas

-Johor Zoo is the oldest zoo in Malaysia.
+Johor Zoo, one of the oldest zoos in Asia.

 The Danga Bay is a 25 km area of recreational waterfront.
 There are around 15 established golf courses, of which two offer 36-hole facilities; most of these are located within resorts.
 The city also features several paintball parks which are also used for off-road motorsports activities.

-The Johor Zoo is the oldest zoo in Malaysia, built in 1928.
+The Johor Zoo is the oldest zoo in Malaysia and one of the oldest in Asia, built in 1928.
 It covers 4 ha of land, it was originally called "animal garden" before being handed to the state government for renovation in 1962.
 The zoo has around 100 species of animals, including wild cats, camels, chimpanzees, gorillas, orangutans, and tropical birds.
 Visitors can participate in activities such as horse riding or using pedalos.
 The largest park in the city is the Independence Park.

 Other attractions

 Wong Ah Fook Street, one of the major cultural and food streets in the city.

 Dataran Bandaraya was built after Johor Bahru was proclaimed as a city.
 The site features a clock tower, fountain and a large field.
 The Wong Ah Fook Street is named after Wong Ah Fook.
 The Tan Hiok Nee Street is named after Tan Hiok Nee, who was the leader of the former Ngee Heng Kongsi, a secret society in Johor Bahru.
 Together with the Dhoby Street, both are part of a trail known as Old Buildings Road; they feature a mixture of Chinese and Indian heritages, reflected by their forms of ethnic business and architecture.